History

 This course is a survey of sports as a reflection of American cultural development, race and gender relations, American foreign policy, and political and social change through the 19th and 20th centuries.
 The course examines the development of American life through an examination of the literature, journalism, history, film, and art of sports.

 This course is a survey of selected themes, problems, and personalities which have been associated with the creation of both official and covert American relationships with foreign powers.
 The course examines how U.S. involvements with nations in Europe, Latin America, the Middle East, Africa, and Asia have interacted with and impacted American society, economics, and democratic institutions with an emphasis on CIA actions performed by the U.S. in the latter half of the 20th Century.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of C or better or “P.”.
+Credit will be awarded only for the first course completed with a grade of "C" or better or “P.”.

 This course is a survey of selected themes, problems, and personalities which have been associated with the creation of both official and covert American relationships with foreign powers.
 The course examines how U.S. involvements with nations in Europe, Latin America, the Middle East, Africa, and Asia have interacted with and impacted American society, economics, and democratic institutions with an emphasis on CIA actions performed by the U.S. in the latter half of the 20th Century.
 Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications, and enrichment opportunities.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of C or “P” or better.
+Credit will be awarded only for the first course completed with a grade of "C" or “P” or better.

 This course surveys the diverse and dynamic history of Latin America from pre-Columbian times to the present.
 Students will learn about: native cultures; European exploration, conquest, and colonization; independence movements; and the political, economic, and social challenges of establishing new Latin American nations.
 The course will also examine recent trends like globalization, immigration, the illegal drug trade, radical political movements, and U.S.-Latin American relations.

-To understand the United States, it is important to study the roots of today’s conflicts and great achievements.
-This course will cover U.S. History from pre-European contact to 1877.
+This course is a historical survey of the United States, from Indigenous North America to the end of Reconstruction.
+The course also introduces students to historical reasoning skills.
 Topics will include the contrasting worldviews of Native American, African, and European cultures as they converged in early colonial society; the road to revolution and the Revolutionary War; the drafting of the U.S. Constitution and the struggles of nation building; the contradictory rise of democracy and slavery; westward expansion and sectional tensions; industrial and technological advances; reform movements like abolitionism and women’s rights; and the causes and consequences of the Civil War.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of "C" or better or "P".
+Credit will be awarded only for the first course completed with a grade of "C" or better.

-If America is the land of opportunity, it is wise to study the cultural, social, economic, political, diplomatic, and military history of the United States in order to understand how this nation developed and where it might be going.
-This course will cover U.S. History from 1877 to the present.
-Students will investigate topics such as westward expansion, imperialism, the Industrial Revolution, urbanization, immigration, the Women’s Rights movement, the Progressive Movement, the Great War, the “Roaring Twenties,” the Great Depression, World War II, the Cold War, the African American Civil Rights Movement, “The Sixties,” the conservative backlash, technological innovations, terrorism, and globalization.
-Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications, and enrichment opportunities.
+This course is a historical survey of the United States from the end of the Civil War to the present.
+The course also introduces students to historical reasoning skills.
+Students will explore the cultural, social, economic, political, diplomatic, and military history of the United States, investigating topics such as westward expansion, imperialism, the Industrial Revolution, urbanization, immigration, the Women’s Rights movement, the Progressive Movement, the Great War, the “Roaring Twenties,” the Great Depression, World War II, the Cold War, the Civil Rights Movement, “The Sixties,” the conservative counter-movement, technological innovations, terrorism, and globalization.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of "C" or better or “P.”.
+Credit will be awarded only for the first course completed with a grade of "C" or better.

 To understand where we came from, it is important to study the histories of the great civilizations of the ancient world, from prehistory to the start of globalization in 1500 C.E.
 Students will explore the political, military, economic, social, and cultural evolution of the early civilizations of Asia, Africa, Europe, and the Americas.
 Students will also investigate the impact of religion, technology, migration, trade, and war on the relationships between the major civilizations of the ancient world.
 Credit will not be awarded for both the honors and regular versions of a course.
 Credit will be awarded only for the first course completed with a grade of "C" or better or “P.".